Barclays finance chief jumps ship to Apollo

 From 2000 to 2007, Kelly worked on accounting and regulatory matters relating to the corporate and financial institution clients of Lehman Brothers, the bankrupt U.S. investment bank Barclays took over in 2008.

 Controllers are primarily accountants responsible for accurate filing and financial reporting and they are usually separate from treasury, where borrowing rates are reported.
-A Barclays spokeswoman could not immediately comment on Kelly's responsibilities.
+A Barclays spokeswoman declined to comment on Kelly's responsibilities.

 Before joining Lehman in 2000, Kelly spent 13 years with accounting firm PricewaterhouseCoopers.
 He has a degree in commerce, majoring in finance and accounting, from the University of New South Wales.

+Apollo, whose investments include casino operator Caesars Entertainment Corp, chemicals company LyondellBasell Industries NV and real estate investor Realogy Corp, was founded by Black, Joshua Harris and Marc Rowan in 1990.

+The New York-based private equity firm has been diversifying beyond buyouts into areas such as credit and real estate in a drive to make its earnings less volatile and easier for investors to anticipate.
+Its credit assets have overtaken its buyout assets in size.

-(Reporting by Greg Roumeliotis in New York; additional reporting by Jed Howowitz; editing by Andre Grenon)
+(Reporting by Greg Roumeliotis in New York; Additional reporting by Jed Howowitz in New York; Editing by Andre Grenon and Richard Pullin)